ScottLogic/blog/colive/_posts/2024-04-08-how-to-make-chatgpt-do-anything-you-want.md

 Do not infer any data outside of what is listed above.
 ```

 Like the extractor prompt, the content within the curly brackets will contain the actual match data.
 In my example I injected the string representation of a python dictionary containing key value pairs of game data (half-time score, home team, date of the match, etc.).
-We heavily emphasize in the end of the prompt to only use mentioned data to avoid the potential of misinformation (an LLM returning misinformation confidently as fact is often described as the LLM hallucinating).
+We heavily emphasize in the end of the prompt to only use mentioned data to deter the model from hallucinating.

 ## Wire it all up